FranciscoBarao/go-app/README.md

 # go-app
 Repository for a Go-app

+The following project intends to be a learning example of a marketplace for boardgame related products.

-< Better describe the Architecture, UML and stuff >
+< Better describe the Architecture >